 An open-minded, well-read and tolerant Christian, Scott makes his home in Lincoln, NE, where he teaches rock and blues guitar professionally.
 He’s the father and often chauffeur of two wonderfully talented teenagers and the guardian and friend of Mac the good dog.
 Scott prefers books and good conversation to TV and a guitar is always close by.

 The Exploring Unexplained Phenomena radio program, broadcasting weekly on Saturday mornings 10 am – 12 noon Central Time since 1984, is regarded as one of the world’s longest-running paranormal talk radio program..
 Original host Scott Colborn and guests worldwide have fun, intelligent and in-depth conversation on the mysteries of our time in a commercial-free environment.

-For over 17 years Scott has been either the organizer, researcher, and/or facilitator of the Ghosts of Lincoln bus tours.
-In recent years Scott has taken over the role of story teller and his daughter Melissa Colborn helps keep him in line in this fun family business.
+For over 19 years Scott has been either the organizer, researcher, and/or facilitator of the Ghosts of Lincoln bus tours.
+In recent years Scott has taken over the role of storyteller and his daughter Melissa Colborn helps keep him in line in this fun family business.
 The original founder of the tour was Dale Bacon, deceased but never far from us in thought and prayer.
-The ticket launch for the 19 nights of tours in October is Monday August 29th, 2016, at 10 am Central Time at the official ticket outlet, A Novel Idea bookstore.
-More information at http://www.ghostsoflincoln.com .
+Follow this link for more information on the Ghosts of Lincoln bus tours:

 Two of Scott’s favorite quotes are: